What Is Personal Property Coverage?

 Personal Property Insurance: Bottom Line

-Personal property coverage protects your belongings if they're damaged or stolen in a covered event.
-Whether you own a home, condo or rent, having the right coverage protects your belongings' value when disaster strikes.
+Personal property coverage reimburses your belongings when they're damaged or stolen in a covered event.
+It applies whether you own a home, rent or have a condo policy.

 Home Insurance Personal Property: FAQ